MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-copilot.md

 Fabric has a new tenant setting group, **Copilot and Azure OpenAI Service (preview)**, with following two settings:

-- Users can use a preview of Copilot and other features powered by Azure OpenAI.
+- Admins can turn on Copilot for specific security groups, or for their entire organization.
+Users in those groups can use a preview of Copilot and other features powered by Azure OpenAI.

     :::image type="content" source="media/service-admin-portal-copilot/copilot-open-ai-service.png" alt-text="Screenshot of Copilot setting in the admin portal.":::